k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/06_custom_ws_create_graphit_ws.md

 6. Hover over the node and click on the plus icon ![](17_Graphit/images/add_sibling.png)in order to add a sibling node to the example layout.
-7. Name the newly created node by populating the left-hand-field.
+7. Name the newly created node by populating the left-hand field.

 Note that only nodes with a tag name are displayed in the output document, when a Graphit web service is called.